tinguy1/T1NstereoV2/README.md

 Improved version of T1Nstereo

 This is a fork of stereosound.
-The youtuber lupit told me to put this or else my whole code is stolen so credits to Ryan.js, Bepvte and Lupit for claiming i stole everything in my code and also for console logging the voice module and changing one function.
+The youtuber lupit told me to put this or else my whole project is stolen (self projection from him) so credits to Ryan.js, Bepvte and y'know Lupit for claiming i stole everything in my project and also for him console logging the voice module and changing one function.

 download the .plugin.js file then drag it into discord and ctrl r then after clicking out of the changelog menu ctrl r again to get the prompt to download zeres